javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 document.forms[0]; // the first form in the document
 ```

-When we have a form, then any element is available in the named collection `form.elements`.
+When we have a form, then all control elements within the `<form>` are available in the named collection `form.elements`.

 For instance: